MysteryBlokHed/mbhupdater/README.md

 # MBH Updater
 A Python script designed for frontend updating of files.
+Not for use as a GIT alternative for backend programming.

 ## Overview
 This is a fairly simple program that will copy files from online and keep the file structure.
 For example, if you have `/path/to/file/code.txt` and `/path/to/code.txt`, it will keep those files in those folders locally.